NagaRohithKumarJakkala/IMS/README.md

 ## Prerequisites

-have to added later
+have to be added later

 ## installation:

-- clone repo from github
+- clone repo from GitHub

 ```
 git clone git@github.com:NagaRohithKumarJakkala/DasIsBadAss.git
 ```

-- go to project folder and run these commands
+- go to the project folder and run these commands

 ```
 cd services/backend